 One of the most effective ways to improve your smartphone photography is to purchase add-on lens attachments.
 These lenses mount on top of your built-in lens and alter the angle of view; they won’t technically improve image quality, but they can expand the types of photos you’re able to capture with your iPhone.
 While there are plenty of cheaper options on the market, Moment Lenses are our favorites thanks to their build quality, quick and secure mounting, and wide variety of options available.
 Constructed of high-quality glass within a metal frame, Moment Lenses let you capture telephoto, wide-angle, and fisheye perspectives, but the Starter Set is a good place to, well, start.
 Videographers should also check out the Moment Anamorphic lens.

 A simple tabletop tripod is the easiest way to get a steady shot when you’re on the go, without adding much bulk to your bag.
 Manfrotto knows a thing or two about making tripods, and its mobile lineup is no exception.
 The Manfrotto Pixi Mini Tripod has been around for some time, and for good reason: It is designed in Italy like its larger siblings, and offers the same type of build quality you’d come to expect from full-size Manfrotto tripods.
 Included with the tripod is a dedicated

-Like the Moment, Olloclip is another solution for making the most of your iPhone’s camera(s) through additional lenses, but tends to sit at a lower price.
+Like Moment, Olloclip is another way to make the most of your iPhone’s camera through additional lenses, but tends to sit at a lower price.
 Olloclip’s new Essential Lens Kit and a universal clip can fit on a number of smartphones, so you won’t have to buy a new case or mount if you upgrade your phone.
-It includes a dedicated lens mounting clip and three interchangeable lenses: a fisheye, a super-wide angle, and a macro lens.
+It includes a dedicated lens mounting clip and three interchangeable lenses: Fisheye, super-wide angle, and macro.
 If you’re looking for a quick and easy way to get new looks from your iPhone photography, the Essential Lens Kit is a great place to start.